-Therefore, the highly-uncertain mass inside the Wang-Yau surface must be accompanied by the same high-uncertainty for the total mass of the (comparatively few) radiated gravitons which have not yet reached nearby stars, i.e. <3 days worth of radiation.
+Therefore, the highly-uncertain mass inside the Wang-Yau surface must be accompanied by the same high-uncertainty for the total mass of the (comparatively few) radiated gravitons which have not yet reached nearby stars - hence their total energy has not yet been "measured," - i.e. <3 days worth of radiation.
 (And if the merging black hole binary happens to be a quasar, i.e. there also is an accretion disk made of hot inflowing gas, then such measurement ought to occur substantially sooner than 3 days.)
-But there simply is not enough total energy radiated over a 3 day period to contain enough uncertainty for that!
+But there simply is not enough total energy radiated over a <3 day period to contain enough uncertainty for that!
 Logical contradiction.